elastx/elx-docs/content/en/docs/other-services/announcement.md

 alwaysopen: true
 ---

+## 2024-02-01 DDoS protection now included

+We are happy to announce that we are now adding our DDoS protection to all Elastx Cloud Platform customers for free.
+This is yet another step in our mission to provide the best cloud platform for business critical services with sensitive data.
+Your services will now be protected from L3/L4 volumetric DDoS attacks by our inline protection.

+If you already are an Elastx customer you do not need to do anything, the DDoS protection service will be enabled automatically.
+If you are currently subscribing to our DDoS protection service, your subscription will be updated accordingly.

+This will apply from 2024-02-01.

+### L4 proxy and Geo Fencing
+We have also added an anycast L4 proxy service with an optional Geo Fencing function.
+<br>You can find information, specifications and pricing here, https://elastx.se/en/ddos-protection.

+If you have any general questions or would like to sign-up please contact us at hello@elastx.se.
+<br>Any technical questions please register a support ticket at https://support.elastx.se.

 ## 2023-05-02 Cloud Colocation
 We are happy to announce these platform news that will help you to run applications on Elastx Cloud Platform with enhanced security.